 The AECB has been providing comprehensive credit reports since 2014 for businesses in UAE as well as individuals and takes into account periodic updates of payment behavior.

-How to Check Your Credit Score in the UAE
+How to Check My Credit Score in the UAE

 Checking your credit score is simpler than you might think.
 You can easily access your credit report through the AECB’s official website or mobile app.